 Periodically consulting a trusted financial professional is always a good idea to sanity-check your monthly budget and household tax planning.

 Set up a 30-year income and expense plan in a spreadsheet.
 None of us has a crystal ball as to how long we will live.

 You will want to look to your family history.
 Consider the possibilities by looking at your parents, your siblings, and your gut instinct.

 Your best starting budget model for your plan is the one you are living now, adjusted year-to-year over the go-go, slo-go, and no-go years.
 Realistically account for taxes and inflation.

 Have a trusted financial professional weigh in and back you up.
 Make your plan work off a conservative assumption that you may never work again.
 That way, your plan will help you be prepared for the scenario of when you must rely on your established retirement income streams.

 Taking Care of Yourself Pays Off

 Sports, fitness, diet, health, and wellness are among the most important areas for you to focus on.
-Worry about the cost of healthcare when retired, not to mention your overall life outlook?
+It’s good to plan ahead for the cost of healthcare in retirement, but addressing these areas now will help in your overall life outlook.